hanlinqian/IntegrativeNetworkMap/chapter0/pipeline-ppi.md

 `perl ccs-bd-ad.pl BD‐test2cds‐blast.txt AD‐test2cds‐blast.txt >ccs‐genepairtest.txt  ##ccs-bd-ad.pl is in the code directory`

 ##### step6: Obtain unique undirected gene pairs
-`perl genepair-uniq.pl ccs‐genepair‐test.txt > edge-proteome-lowconf.txt  ##genepair-uniq.pl is in the code directory`
+`perl genepair-uniq.pl ccs‐genepairtest.txt > edge-proteome-lowconf.txt  ##genepair-uniq.pl is in the code directory`

 ##### step7: Obtain high confidence gene pairs
 Empty vector assay was used to remove possible self-activating genes only existing in BD library, and final file was edge-proteome-highconf.txt in the data folder.